thedigitalman/eleventy-plugin-toc/README.md

 **All headings must be in proper order, and don’t skip levels.** Please reference [H42: Using h1-h6 to identify headings](https://www.w3.org/WAI/WCAG21/Techniques/html/H42) for more information.

-Open a template file and add the filter.
+Open a layout template file and add the filter.

 Liquid
 ```liquid